BDC Hamburger Icon

 Inventory control

 Better inventory control enhances the customer experience.
-It’s particularly critical in retail chain stores with multiple locations that provide omnichannel fulfillment.
+It’s particularly important in retail chain stores that have multiple locations and provide omnichannel fulfillment.
 When customers buy something online for in-store pickup, they want to know what’s in stock and where they can get it.
 RFID improves inventory accuracy and enables omnichannel fulfillment.

 “RFID can be most beneficial when it comes to enhanced inventory control and loss prevention, where RFID can help give you much greater visibility into and more granular control over your inventory,” noted cybersecurity consultant Emily Mitchell.
 “Traditional barcodes can only identify products on a basic level, and all products of the same type have identical barcodes.”